 unless you provide the attach or add commands.

-- unless you provide the add command, you will need to put the correct locker arch hierarchy bin directory on your path in order to be able to launch applications in the locker.
+- Unless you provide the add command, you will need to put the correct locker arch hierarchy bin directory on your path in order to be able to launch applications in the locker.

-- some locker applications require the MIT-specific athdir, hesinfo and machtype commands; unless you provide these launch scripts requiring them will not work correctly.
+- Some locker applications require the MIT-specific athdir, hesinfo and machtype commands; unless you provide these launch scripts requiring them will not work correctly.

-you will need to separately authenticate to AFS, using the kinit command.
+You will need to separately authenticate to AFS, using the kinit command.
 In using kinit, you log in with your Athena password which may be different from the one you use to log on to the computer you are using.
 If you forget this step, you may get confusing error messages when you try to run locker software.
 You do this as follows:

 $ kinit username (username is your Athena username; enter your Athena password when prompted)

-after running kinit you need to run the aklog command to get AFS tokens:
+After running kinit you need to run the aklog command to get AFS tokens:

-- if you have a locally installed application that has the same name as one in a locker, it may be launched instead of the one in the locker unless you ensure that the locker version is found first in your path.
+- If you have a locally installed application that has the same name as one in a locker, it may be launched instead of the one in the locker unless you ensure that the locker version is found first in your path.
 If you have the add command, using it with the -f option will ensure that this is the case.

-- for applications that store configuration and data files in your home directory, the value of $HOME will generally be used to determine this; it can either be your local home directory on the machine you are working on, or your AFS home directory, but if you want the latter you will need to reset $HOME yourself and attach your AFS home directory locally by using the attach command (as you do for attaching other lockers) or by making a mount symlink for this manually.
+- For applications that store configuration and data files in your home directory, the value of $HOME will generally be used to determine this; it can either be your local home directory on the machine you are working on, or your AFS home directory, but if you want the latter you will need to reset $HOME yourself and attach your AFS home directory locally by using the attach or add command (as you do for attaching other lockers) or by making a mount symlink for this manually.
 If you use the default home directory it will generally be the (non-AFS) one on the local machine.

-- because non-Athena Linux machines generally are not in the same, standard configuration as Athena machines, it may happen that some applications in lockers fail to launch over OpenAFS, typically with errors about missing libraries.
+- Because non-Athena Linux machines generally are not in the same, standard configuration as Athena machines, it may happen that some applications in lockers fail to launch over OpenAFS, typically with errors about missing libraries.
 If this happens to you, note their exact names and contact the Athena consultants.
 They should be able to determine in most cases what packages you are missing and tell you how to install them.